TobieSurette/snow-crab-survey/projects/Area 19 proposal/README.md

 # Area 19 sampling proposal

 Following the 2023 stock assessment in January of 2024, an infomal proposal was put forward to add survey stations to CFA 19.
+The issue mainly stems from the fact that it is the proportions of the commercial biomass within each CFA are generally used to partition the TAC.
+However, relative uncertainties about the biomass estimates in CFAs 12E, 12F and 19 are much higher than those of CFA 12, owing to the small number of survey stations within these smaller CFAs.
+Thus adding more stations could yield a clearer picture of the biomass contained within CFA 19, in particular.

 ## Context
 ### Fishery perception
 Crab Fishing Area (CFA) 19, on the western coast of Cape Breton, has seen significant declines in commercial biomass estimates from the 2022 and 2023 snow crab surveys.
 Despite this, commercial CPUEs remained at historical highs, generally between two to three times the levels seen in other areas.
 For example in 2023, seasonal CPUEs in CFA 12 were 72 kg per trap, considered a banner year, while they were an impressive 140 kg per trap CFA 19.
 Oceanographic conditions within CFA 19 are considered more varied and dynamic than CFA 12, due to warmer waters, complex topography and local upwellings.